Bialystok District: Administration

-After the start of Operation Barbarossa against the Soviet Union, the invading Wehrmacht soldiers murdered 379 people, 'pacified' 30 villages, burned down 640 houses and 1,385 industrial buildings in the area.
+After the start of Operation Barbarossa against the Soviet Union in June 1941, the invading Wehrmacht soldiers murdered 379 people, 'pacified' 30 villages, burned down 640 houses and 1,385 industrial buildings in the area.
 Police Battalion 309 burned about 2000 Jews in Great Synagogue, Białystok on 27 June 1941.

 The first decree for the implementation of civil administration in these newly occupied territories was issued on 17 July 1941.
-It was announced that the Bialystok district will implement civil administration at a time to be determined.
+It was announced that the Bialystok district would implement civil administration at a time to be determined.

-On July 22, Hitler announced that from August 1, Erich Koch would take over the Bialystok district and demarcate the borders of the district.
+On 22 July, Hitler announced that from 1 August, Erich Koch would take over the Bialystok district and demarcate the borders of the district.
 The borders of this area ran from the southeastern protrusion of East Prussia (the Suwalki triangle) following the Neman River up to Mosty (excluding Grodno), including Volkovysk and Pruzhany up to the Bug River to the west of Brest-Litovsk and then following the border of the General Government to East Prussia.

-Bialystok District was established on 1 August 1941; it was simultaneously excluded from the operational zones of the German Army in the Soviet Union.
+Bialystok District was established on 1 August 1941.
+It was simultaneously excluded from the operational zones of the German Army in the Soviet Union.
 At the same time, some small areas to the east of the 1939–1941 German-Soviet border were incorporated into the East Prussian district of Scharfenwiese (now Ostrołęka).
 With this the city of Scharfenwiese henceforth held more hinterland to the east.

-On August 1, Erich Koch took over the Białystok district and subsequently, on 15 August, he was appointed as Chief of Civil Administration (Chef der Zivilverwaltung) of Bialystok District.
+On 1 August, Erich Koch took over the Białystok district and subsequently, on 15 August, he was appointed as Chief of Civil Administration (Chef der Zivilverwaltung) of Bialystok District.
 During this period, he also was the Gauleiter of the Gau East Prussia, Oberpräsident of the Prussian Province of East Prussia, and Reichskommissar in Reichskommissariat Ukraine.
 Day-to-day activities were handled by his permanent deputy head of the Nazi Party in Königsberg, East Prussia, Waldemar Magunia from 15 August 1941 to 31 January 1942.
 He was replaced from 1 February 1942 to 27 July 1944 by Friedrich Brix, Landrat (District Mayor) of Tilsit.